StatisticalRL/articles/README.md

 # Articles
-Companion code to reproduce experiments from research articles
+Companion code to reproduce experiments from research articles on Statistical Reinforcement Learning

 # List of articles